Æ

 Headshot of Dr. Rob SwensonRob graduated from the University of Ottawa Faculty of Medicine in 1980 and then spent four years as a military medical officer, working as a resident in cardiology and internal medicine at the National Defence Medical Centre.
 Subsequently he completed a psychiatric residency in Ottawa and a fellowship year in San Diego.

 In his clinical work Rob focused on treatment of patients with both medical and psychiatric illnesses and participated in research in the area of depression and heart disease.
-He founded a collaborative shared mental health program with family physicians, psychiatrists and other mental health professionals which provides care to patients of the Ottawa Hospital and Bruyère.
+He founded a collaborative shared mental health program with family physicians, psychiatrists and other mental health professionals which provides care to patients of the Ottawa Hospital and Bruyère Health.
 This program also provides training for residents in psychiatry and family medicine.

 Rob spent eight years on the board of directors of the Ontario Medical Association (OMA) representing Ontario academic physicians.
 At the OMA, he participated in governance change, the Physician Health Program and was the founding chair of the Academic Medicine Forum.
 He has been the Head of Psychiatry at The Ottawa Hospital and Associate Chair of Psychiatry at the University of Ottawa.